o-ran-sc/nonrtric/docs/overview.rst

 - Non-RT-RIC Apps can be registered / queried.
 - Limited functionality/integration for now.
-- *More work required in coming releases as the rApp concept matures*.
+- *This work is now superseded by the catalogue capabilities of the new rApp Manager function*.

 Implementation: *(inactive & deprecated)*